devoworm/Raising-the-Worm-Brain/Manuscript.md

 <p align="center">
   <img width="256" height="227" src=""><BR>
-  __Figure 4.__ Developmental cells born at 250 minutes that contribute to all future cell types and tissues (A) and neurons and glia (B) more specifically. v1 and v2 represent the dimensions of a two-dimensional projection of the source data.
+  <b>Figure 4.</b> Developmental cells born at 250 minutes that contribute to all future cell types and tissues (A) and neurons and glia (B) more specifically. v1 and v2 represent the dimensions of a two-dimensional projection of the source data.
 Distance on these manifolds are defined by single-cell transcriptional profiling of all cells.
 </p>

-__Table 2.__ Cells in the NSY-5 network.
+<b>Table 2.</b> Cells in the NSY-5 network.
 Network members described by Chuang et.al (2007).

 #### Potassium channels in development